-Under the dirty bit scheme, the dirty bit of the pagetable entry (PTE) is duplicated.
+The dirty bit scheme is implemented by duplicating the dirty bit of the page-table entry (PTE).
 The dirty bit is set in response to handling by the memory management unit (MMU) whenever the first write to the page is encountered.
 At each iteration, the duplicate bit is checked and, if set, is first cleared before the page is transferred to the destination node.
 To provide this shadow functionality, kernel-level functions accessing the PTE dirty bit are extended to also set the duplicate bit upon the first write access.